-You can use the same cleaning chemicals that you would use on glass windows to clean your glass railings.
+You can use the same cleaning chemicals that you would use on glass windows or mirrors to clean your glass railings.
 We recommend using a microfiber cleaning cloth to keep the glass as streak-free as possible.
 Remember, a little bit of cleaner goes a long way.
 You won’t need to apply very much to the microfiber cloth.

 If you live in a cooler climate and don’t make it outside as often as you’d like to, your glass railing may need a deeper spring cleaning.
 You can use a pressure washer to rinse off your glass railings.
 As always with a pressure washer, start far away and at low pressure.
 Then, slowly closing the distance and/or increasing the pressure as necessary.
 After you get most of the grime and debris off of it, you’ll still want to go back over it with a microfiber cloth and glass cleaner.

 Oftentimes, one side of your glass may be hard to reach.
 NEVER lean over your glass railing to get those hard to reach places.
 Instead, invest in an extendable squeegee that allows you to reach those places without breaking a sweat.

 We hope you’ve learned a lot about how to make sure your glass railings are safe and clean.
 Remember, there are various types of glass and it is always best to consult with a glass manufacturing expert to decide what type, thickness, and height is best for your project.